 On 29 September 2016, an advertisement on the SG Secure movement made its debut on revenue service with Go-Ahead Singapore, covering only two-thirds of the bus, similar to that of Tower Transit’s bus advertisements.

-The new two-thirds advertising regulations exposes the base lush green bus livery on the front third of the bus, with an appearance of the operator logo on the front, left and right side.
+The new two-thirds advertising regulations expose the base lush green bus livery on the front third of the bus, with an appearance of the operator logo on the front, left and right side.
 This makes identification of public buses easier for commuters.

 BYD K9 Electric Bus